azudi/ranges/Readme.md

     fillpoint:                    3,       // set the number of success box to be checked --only in point function (--number)
     pointwidth:                   35,       // To set the width of the point-box --only in point function (--number)
     activecolor:               "white",      // change the color of the success point-box --only in point function (--string)
+    extratext:     "uprise in bitcoin",      // And added text below the range indicator (It can contain html characters and if use in a full range will not be centralize)--only in circle and semicircle function (--string)
     disabledcolor: "rgba(70,70,70,0.3)",     // color   of non-success box to be checked --only in point function (--string)
     titles:    ["Account","BVN","Contact","Verified","Active"],       // the titles to be displayed on each point-box (the pointcount and the titles must be the same to avoid errors) --only in point function (--object)